kimiti/The-Lottery-Smart-Contract/README.md

 ### Lottery algorithm:

-- [] The lottery starts accepting transactions, anyone having an ettherum wallet can send a min amount of 0.01 Ether
+- [] The lottery starts accepting transactions, anyone having an etherium wallet can send a minimum amount of 0.01 Ether

 - [] The players send Ether directly to the constract address and after that their etherium address is registered.